Krishna0146/geer-intern-assignment./README.md

  step 1: clone these github repo in your local IDE (Like VS code,etc...)

- step 2: Then in terminal ,Enter cmd as - cd server
+ step 2: Then in terminal ,

+                 Enter cmd as - cd server
                  then - npm install (or) npm i
                  then - npm start

- step 3: Open another terminal for client as - cd client
+ step 3: Open another terminal for client

+                 as - cd client
                  then - npm i (or) npm install
                  then - npm run dev